 Agriculture is at the heart of the Durango community supported by a strong “eat local” mindset and an abundance of locally grown and raised meat, vegetables and food products.
 At the Durango Farmers Market, local agriculturalists and artisans meet in a festive market venue to sell their harvests and talents.
 Agritourism brings visitors to learn about sustainability and enjoy an agri-vacation in this fertile mountain growing region.

 Durango is one crafty little mountain town, and much of the artistic talent is funneled into creative, award winning libations.
 Whether it’s beer or spirits, the town has a draw you’re sure to enjoy.
-Self-proclaimed as the “City of Brewerly Love”, a trip to Durango isn’t complete without a pint from one of our six craft breweries and brew pubs: Carver Brewing Co., Durango Brewing Co., Ska Brewing Co., Brew Pub & Kitchen, Steamworks Brewing Co. and the newest addition: Animas Brewing Company.
+Self-proclaimed as the “City of Brewerly Love”, a trip to Durango isn’t complete without a pint from one of our five craft breweries and brew pubs: Carver Brewing Co., Ska Brewing Co., Brew Pub & Kitchen, Steamworks Brewing Co. and the newest addition: Animas Brewing Company.
 Due to readily available “first use” water, Durango is ideal for brewing award-winning beers, ales and lagers.

 Durango Craft Spirits is the town’s first grain-to-glass distillery since prohibition; producing small batch, creatively distinctive distilled spirits using high quality regional ingredients.
 Colorado Honey from Honey House Distillery blends premium bourbon whiskey and Rocky Mountain Honey from Honeyville.